 - Chronic anabolic steroid use can wreak havoc on the human endocrine axis—causing the body to stop producing testosterone on its own.

 - Both anabolic steroids and alcohol are associated with liver, kidney, and heart problems.

 - Alcoholics have less muscle mass and strength than non-alcoholics.

 - Alcohol use disorder is linked to an increased risk of accidents, violence, and suicide.

 Signs and Symptoms

-Anabolic steroids differ from other substances that are taken for an immediate high because they are taken on a set schedule over a period of time in order to reach a delayed reward of muscle strength and size, appearance, fat loss, and increased performance.
-The most obvious sign of a steroid abuser is drastic or unnatural increase in muscle mass.
+Anabolic steroids differ from other substances that are taken for immediate highs because they are taken on a set schedule, over a period of time, in order to bring about a delayed reward of muscle strength and size, pleasing physical appearance, fat loss, and increased performance.
+The most obvious sign of a steroid abuser is a drastic or unnatural increase in muscle mass.